Steve Bailey has trained hundreds of animals at his Canine Crusades doggy daycare centre in Somerset, UK.

 Border collies like Neo have lots of energy and having a professional trainer for an owner helps put that to good use as Steve Bailey knew exactly how to keep his pet happy, channeling Neo's liveliness into coordinated slaloms and jumps.

-The training paid off when he achieved a record for the Fastest 10 hoop/tyre slalom by a dog - 8.58 sec – and a place in the new Guinness World Records: Amazing Animals book.
+The training paid off when he achieved a record for the Fastest 10 hoop/tyre slalom by a dog - 8.58 sec.

 Jumping through hoops isn't the eight-year-old dog's only party trick.
 He's also mastered the art of "wall running", a skill which involves jumping onto a vertical surface and running several steps with all four paws making contact with the wall.